THE WEDDING PHOTO GUIDE

 Photo Booths

-Aside from the usual drinking, eating and mingling you can give your guests some fun activities, games or entertainment during this time.
+Aside from the usual eating, drinking and mingling you can also give your guests some fun activities, games or entertainment during this time.

 07.